 - The first part is on the Pipe track, a very easy and flat walk around the mountain with nice views over Camps Bay and Lion’s Head.

-- At 2,7 km there is the first split, the left trail (Diagonal) climbs up the mountain, the left continues on the Pipe track.
+- At 2,7 km there is the first split, the left trail (Diagonal) climbs up the mountain, and the left continues on the Pipe track.

-- The next split is at 4,5 km, the left route is the Diagonal trail, the right route is the Kasteelspoort trail.
+- The next split is at 4,5 km, the left route is the Diagonal trail, and the right route is the Kasteelspoort trail.

 - If you continue on the Diagonal trail you’ll reach the top at about 5 km.

 - From there continue straight for about 400 m until you see the sign pointing to the Kasteelspoort hiking trail.
 Soon after that, you’ll see another split the route on the right goes down the Kasteelspoort trail.